bazel-contrib/rules_oci/docs/tarball.md

 )
 ```

-and then load and run it in a container like so:
+and then run it in a container like so:

 ```
 bazel run :tarball
-docker run --rm "my-repository:latest"
+docker run --rm my-repository:latest
 ```

-The generated script will attempt to use Docker or Podman to load the image.

 <a id="#oci_tarball"></a>